younglim/developer.gov.sg/collections/_products/categories/design/purple-hats/overview.md

 sub_collection_render: true
 single_level_nav: true
 collection_group: [What's New]
-description: Purple HATS is a customisable automated testing tool that detects accessibility issues, helping developers to build more inclusive digital products.
+description: Purple HATS is an automated testing tool that detects accessibility issues, helping developers to build more inclusive digital products.
 ---

 Purple HATS is a customizable, automated web accessibility testing tool that allows software development teams to find and fix accessibility problems to improve the access of persons with disabilities (PWDs) to digital services.

-Developed by the Accessibility (A11Y) team in GovTech’s Government Digital Services (GDS), Purple HATS is an open-source tool  that  developers to build more inclusive products during the product development process.
-It helps product development teams rapidly scan and check for potential accessibility issues from their development machines or within their Continuous Integration/Continuous Delivery (CI/CD) pipeline with very basic command-line knowledge.
+Developed by the Accessibility (A11Y) team in GovTech’s Government Digital Services (GDS), Purple HATS is an open-source tool  that developers can use to help them build more inclusive products during the product development process.

+It helps product development teams rapidly scan and check for potential accessibility issues from their development machines or within their Continuous Integration/Continuous Delivery (CI/CD) pipeline with basic command-line knowledge.

+### Key Benefits

+- Provides a preliminary detailed review of websites’ accessibility status at the code level
+- Helps to improve the access of digital services to users regardless of their abilities e.g. Persons with Disabilities (PwDs) and the elderly
+- Reduces the time taken for developers to perform scans and code-testing of digital services across various web browsers
+- Reduces the time taken for developers to accurately identify and debug accessibility-related code issues
+- Scans can be conveniently performed locally from development machines or within the Continuous Integration / Continuous Delivery (CI/CD) pipeline

+### How It Works

-Purple HATS includes a bot that scans through and analyses web pages for accessibility issues.
-For example, the bot will check:
+Purple HATS runs a bot that scans through and analyses web pages for accessibility issues.
+For example, some of the common accessibility issues that the bot will scan for are:

-- Whether buttons are labelled and how they are read by assistive technology, such as screen readers.
-For example, if the ‘Submit’ button on a webpage is read out only as ‘Button’, a PWD will find it difficult to determine what specific action the button actually performs.
-- Whether pictures or images are labelled correctly with alternate text (alt text) provided.
-Otherwise, the unlabeled images will be flagged as an accessibility issue, as blind or visually impaired users might have difficulty understanding the content of the images.
+-  Proper Labelling of Buttons
+   -

 The bot then provides the impact of the accessibility issues by mapping them against the axe-core library of Deque System, a company that provides digital accessibility audits and software tools.
 Deque’s AXE accessibility testing engine is used to test the accessibility of websites and other HTML-based user interfaces.